Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/output/README.md

   * The 60th percentile, called `"Above"`
   * The mean, called `"Mean"`
   * The standard deviation, called `"STD"`
-* The current threshold for the restriction of the restricted energy function to become active. [link needed](#epoch-statistics).
+* The current threshold for the restriction of the restricted energy function to become active.
+The calculation of this value is explained in the [parameters](../parameters/#restricted-model-limit-parameters).
 This column is called `"Resource Limit"`.
-* The current threshold for the restriction of the restricted energy function to become active. [link needed](#epoch-statistics).
+* The current threshold for the restriction of the restricted energy function to become active.
+The calculation of this value is explained in the [parameters](../parameters/#restricted-model-limit-parameters).
 This column is called `"Resource Unlimit"`.

 # Multi-threaded Experiments
-When multiple experiments are run in a multithreaded environment (i.e. [`--jobs >1`](/D28-Tragedy_of_the_Commons/pages/interaction/#multi-threading)), the output of the model is slightly altered.
+When multiple experiments are run in a multithreaded environment (i.e. [`--jobs >1`](../interaction/#multi-threading)), the output of the model is slightly altered.

 ## Graphical output
 ### Command-line interface